Seven years later, I see this entry hasn't aged well.

 About 20 years later, stacked against the wall behind the clerk at a pharmacy in the US, I noticed boxes labeled ``BD Micro-Fine IV Insulin Syinges.''
 I understand that people who are insulin-dependent typically inject themselves.
 I hadn't imagined that they were mainlining the stuff.
 It turned out that they aren't.
 The ``IV'' in ``BD Micro-Fine IVTM Insulin Syinges'' is the Roman numeral for four.
 (Another Roman connection!)
 BD used to sell a Micro-Fine IIITM.
 Just for alarming me, Becton Dickinson and Company, based in New Jersey, won't get its own BD entry.

 Insulin-dependent diabetics normally dose themselves subcutaneously (SQ).
 It's what druggies call ``skin-popping.''
 Other entries of interest: IA, IM.
+But hospitals do inject insulin intravenously, as necessary.

 Incidentally, I have seen ``taxo'' as a Spanish translation of the English word ``tax.''
 It's just about the ugliest anglicismo I know.